 The first step when making a wreath is selecting your form and for this one, I choose flatform, however, you can use other forms.

-The next step is to gather your florals, greenery and/or ribbon (you can find lots of choices in craft stores.)
+The next step is to gather your florals, greenery, and/or ribbon (you can find lots of choices in craft stores.)

 Now it’s time to get crafting.

 Tip: I made a fun video of my hubby cutting the balls you can watch it HERE.
 Please like my Facebook page while you are there so you don’t miss any of my new videos.
-If you want to save some money on the balls you can buy them whole and cut them in half.
+If you want to save some money on the balls you can buy them whole and cut them in half (like I did.)

-I began attaching the split balls with hot glue to the form (I used 16 split balls.)
+I began attaching the split balls to the wreath form with hot glue (I used 16 split balls.)
 Placing them together as close as possible, while creating a tight row of split balls, but leaving a space approximately 1/3 of the wreath form.

 Note: you can use an embroidery hoop for the form, however, this form is easier to work with.

 This wreath can be used as a front door wreath or inside your home all year with the change of a bow or ribbon it can be transformed into a new look.
 I wanted it to be romantic and whimsical since it is for my daughter’s bedroom, thus I used both peonies and succulents and the split balls.

 Note: if you attach all the floral and greenery with floral wire you can easily change those elements for an updated look.